 If the problem you’re trying to solve is complex and needs to be resolved quickly, 8D might be the right methodology to implement for your organization.

-Each methodology has an associated project template, where its roadmap corresponds to the set of phases in that methodology.
+Each methodology could be supported with a project template, where its roadmap corresponds to the set of phases in that methodology.
 It is a best practice to complete each step of a given methodology, before moving on to the next one.

 MINITAB ENGAGE, YOUR SOLUTION TO EFFECTIVE PROBLEM-SOLVING